micahcantor/blog/content/blog/crafting-interpreters-typed-racket.md

 ## Implementing Callable

 Nystrom creates an interface, `Callable`, to abstract over a few different classes that all implement a `call` function in slightly different ways: functions, native functions, and classes.
-In our functional paradigm though, we don't have a direct corrolary to OOP interfaces.
+In our functional paradigm though, we don't have a direct corollary to OOP interfaces.

 Instead, we will reuse the same pattern from the prior section by defining `Callable` as a union type of the different options, `Function`, `NativeFunction` and `Class`: